Foreclosure Defense and Workouts

 Mr. Jordan has 30+ years of experience representing lenders in foreclosure suits, and he now represents defendants (borrowers) in foreclosure suits.
 If you are facing foreclosure, contact our office as soon as possible to discuss your options for fighting foreclosure.

-Modifications: Under the Home Affordable Modifications Program (HAMP), you may qualify for a modification of the mortgage loan on your home.
+Modifications: You may qualify for a modification of the mortgage loan on your home.
 This may be a good option if you have fallen behind on payments and are facing rising payments and fees in addition to past due payments.
 We may be able to assist you with the modification process and your defense while the modification is pending.
-Beware of lenders telling you the foreclosure process will be suspended while the modification application is pending, as often the foreclosure process continues while modification is, apparently, being considered by the lenders.
+Beware of lenders telling you the foreclosure process will be suspended while the modification application is pending, as often the foreclosure process continues while modification is, apparently, being considered by the lender.
 We can assist you in the entire process and work with you to try to save your home.

 Deed in Lieu of Foreclosure: A deed in lieu of foreclosure is an option if you are resigned to losing your property and do not want to face foreclosure.
 We can assist you in encouraging the lender to accept a deed and thereby avoiding further damage to your credit caused by foreclosure proceedings.